erjbroek/ParkourAI/README.md

 - change platforms to be prettier, grass, rock? idk make it fit in with the rest
 - option to change mutation rate
 - add more levels
+- find a way to properly visualise the networks